Identifying multi-compartment Hodgkin-Huxley models with high-density extracellular voltage recordings: Application to real morphologies

 \subsection{Application to CA1 hippocampal pyramidal cell}

 Finally, we applied our approach to a morphologically detailed model of a rat CA1 hippocampal pyramidal neuron, based on the C10 model introduced by \citet{cutsuridis2010encoding}.
 This model has been used in prior computational studies to examine hippocampal circuit function and memory encoding, capturing the integration and propagation of signals across dendritic and axonal compartments \citep{cutsuridis2010encoding, cutsuridis2013deciphering}.
 We recreated the full morphology of the C10 cell, including the soma, axon, basal dendrites, and apical dendrites (\cref{fig:5_c10}A).
-The cell was equipped with region-specific Hodgkin–Huxley-type channels whose conductances and gating dynamics varied by subcellular location \citep{cutsuridis2010encoding, poirazi2003arithmetic, migliore1999role}.
-This introduced 24 distinct maximum conductances to infer.
-The neuron was stimulated via somatic current injection, and extracellular traces were recorded using a simulated Neuropixel Ultra probe.
-Our virtual probe matched the true probe’s geometry, including the number of measurement sites and inter-site spacing.
+The cell contained region-specific HH-type channels with subcellularly varying conductances and gating kinetics \citep{cutsuridis2010encoding, poirazi2003arithmetic, migliore1999role}, yielding 24 maximum conductances to infer.
+Extracellular signals were recorded with a simulated Neuropixel Ultra probe replicating the real probe’s geometry.
+To account for unknown spatial position, we added six rigid-body parameters (rotation and translation), for a total of 30 parameters.
+Further experimental details and figures are provided in Appendix~\ref{Appendix: ca1}.

-We treated the spatial location of the neuron as unknown up to a rigid-body transformation, adding six parameters for rotation and translation and bringing the total number of parameters to 30.
-We initialized conductances with biologically plausible values for CA1 neurons.
-The detailed experimental setup and additional figures are provided in Appendix \ref{Appendix: ca1}.
 Following \citet{carnevale2006neuron}, the cell was discretized into $60$ compartments, resulting in a latent state of dimension $360$.
-Since this model size remained computationally tractable, we ran the full EKF rather than using the diagonal approximation.
-To avoid being trapped in a local maximum, we ran 100 independent restarts and retained the solution with the highest final marginal log-likelihood (\cref{fig:5_c10}B).
+We ran the block-diagonal EKF with over 100 restarts and retained the solution with the highest final marginal log-likelihood (\cref{fig:5_c10}B).